 August is one of the best times to visit Singapore.
-Yes, it is birthday month here in the Lion City, with its buildings adorned with national flags in red and white – Singapore’s national colours.
+Yes, it is birthday month here in the Lion City, with 9 August coming up as an official public holiday in Singapore.
+Buildings are adorned with national flags in red and white — Singapore’s national colours.

 On this festive occasion, Singaporeans and holiday-makers anticipate catching the National Day Parade (NDP), or awaiting the dazzling fireworks display that light the night sky.